Beyond problems with yourself and others, society can often be aligned against you.

 Physical destruction/loss

-Whether a disaster was manmade or natural, it’s utterly devastating to experience the loss of your home or all your possessions:
+Whether a disaster was man-made or natural, it’s utterly devastating to experience the loss of your home or all your possessions:

 - It’s even more difficult if you’ve only lost a significant chunk of your things because it’s easy to imagine the rest going just as quickly.